-Field work was conducted between May and September of 2007.
-In the first field season data were collected for 75 plots; 58 of these (randomly selected) were used in CWD prediction models for development and parameterization while the remaining 17 will be used to test and validate the models.
+In the first field season (summer 2007) data were collected for 75 plots.
+Beginning in January 2008, 58 of these (randomly selected) were used in CWD prediction models for development and parameterization while the remaining 17 will be used to test and validate the models.
 Regression models to predict the total volume of CWD were developed with promising preliminary results for live natural and managed forested land.
 The first stages of predicting the structure (standing, fallen, measure of diameter and length / height) of CWD by discriminant function analysis also look promising.
 In addition, a large amount of literature has been reviewed and summarized for use in determining the suitability of the habitat for marten.